-Students who boarded it for the first time recently called it fun, but administrators in the Downey Unified School District are calling it an inexpensive and creative way to teach elementary school youngsters about computers.
+Students who boarded it for the first time last week called it fun, but administrators in the Downey Unified School District are calling it an inexpensive and creative way to teach elementary school youngsters about computers.

 The Computer Commuter, which made its debut at Rio San Gabriel Elementary School, will be rolling onto all of the district's 10 grade school campuses in coming months.
 It cost only $50,000 to put the computerized show on the road, half the cost of putting a computer lab in just one school, Downey educators said.

-The school district decided three years ago that it wanted all of its students to be computer literate.
-Six computer labs were installed in 1983 and 1984 at the district's two high schools and four middle schools for $600,000.
+The school district decided three years ago that it wanted all its students to be computer literate.
+Six computer labs were installed in 1983 and 1984 at the district's two high schools and four middle schools at a cost of $600,000.
 But the district figured that it would cost $1 million to outfit the elementary schools.